arkadiyt/zoom-redirector/README.md

 ### What's it for

-Zoom Redirector transparently redirects any meeting links to use Zoom's browser based web client.
+When joining a Zoom meeting, the "join from your browser" link is intentionally hidden.
+This browser extension solves this problem by transparently redirecting any meeting links to use Zoom's browser based web client.

 ### Installation